sequenceiq/slider/src/site/md/rolehistory.md

 1. If two instances of the same role do get assigned to the same server, it is not a failure condition.

+1. Tracking failure statistics of nodes may be a feature to add in future;
+designing the Role History datastructures to enable future collection of rolling statistics on recent failures would be a first step to this

 ### The Role History